-- Site BO3 is allocated for 120 dwellings in the adopted Eastleigh Borough Local Plan 2016-2036 (adopted April 2022). - The Eastleigh Borough Council SLAA 201612 identifies this site as greenfield land, part of which is located within the Manor Farm Country Park with a portion of the site falling within the Tanhouse Meadow SINC. - The Eastleigh Borough Local Plan 2001-2011 identifies this site as countryside. - This site also has several overhead power lines, as well as strategic high and intermediate pressure gas and oil pipelines running across the eastern edge of the site and the northern edge of the site is in flood zones 2/3. - In the examined Local Plan 2019, this site formed part of the settlement gap between Hedge End and Botley. - It is a Site of Importance for Nature Conservation and is within a Zone of Influence.
+- Site BO3 is allocated for 120 dwellings in the adopted Eastleigh Borough Local Plan 2016-2036 (adopted April 2022). - The Eastleigh Borough Council SLAA 2016 Error!
+Bookmark not defined. identifies this site as greenfield I and, part of which is located within the Manor Farm Country Park with a portion of the site falling within the Tanhouse Meadow SINC. - The Eastleigh Borough Local Plan 2001-2011 identifies this site as countryside. - It is a Site of Importance for Nature Conservation and is within a Zone of Influence.
 The site lies within the Solent Mitigation Zone.
 The Habitats Regulation Assessment, prepared on behalf of Eastleigh Borough Council to support the Local Plan, identifies this site as having European Otters (a species protected under the Wildlife and Countryside Act 1981).
 In addition, local intelligence has identified that there are both Bechstein Bats in and around this site, although not within any of the UK Special Areas of Conservation for bats, where protection is afforded under the Wildlife and Countryside Act.
 Migratory Honey Buzzards

-- have also been observed and further investigation of this is required before any decision on this site's suitability for further development is finalised. - As identified above there is significant strategic development proposed for Botley in the adopted Eastleigh Borough Local Plan. - Although the level of strategic development is significantly high, Botley's community has embraced it and wishes to influence how this happens, to ensure it delivers what the community has identified for its vision and objectives. - The Eastleigh Local Plan was examined in 2019 and the Botley Parish Council submitted their representations to the Inspector at a hearing for the Eastleigh Borough Local Plan on 29th January 2020. - The Main Modifications (ED99) dated 19 October 2020 increased capacity on this site from 70 to 120 dwellings and are amending the area of the site to accommodate this increase. - To facilitate this, Eastleigh Borough Council has altered the policy criterion to support a higher density development. - Community engagement has identified that the community would prefer this site to have remained at the lower level of 70 dwellings to enable the remainder of the site to have community uses.
-However, it is also recognised that the Neighbourhood Plan is limited in how it can address this issue and that the increase in dwelling numbers was found sound at examination. - Therefore within the limitations of the Neighbourhood Plan process, the opportunity is being taken to include a site-specific policy concerning site BO3. - This Neighbourhood Plan allocates two additional sites to those proposed within the Local Plan which will deliver an additional 40 dwellings. - 96 Site BO3 is considered totally inappropriate for development and the residents of Botley wish it to be understood the objections to this site coming forward will continue outside of the Neighbourhood Plan. - 97 Therefore within the limitations of the Neighbourhood Plan the opportunity is being taken to include a site-specific policy. - Allocating a cemetery on this site allows appropriate land to be allocated and reserved therefore preventing development on other less suitable sites. - The requirement for the inclusion of community space will enhance the character of the area and will also have a positive impact on the well-being of the residents, by creating opportunities for people to participate in recreational activities which, in itself, promotes healthier lifestyles. - 100 Including this community space with an emphasis on biodiversity and wildlife will also enhance the character of the area and help to reduce any negative impacts this development may have on the local environment and on protected species and habitats. - 101 Requiring delivery of 40% affordable housing on site will significantly contribute to addressing the objectively assessed housing need identified in the AECOM HNA (2019). - 102 Where an applicant indicates that they are unable to provide the full affordable housing requirement on viability grounds, they will need to submit a detailed financial appraisal of the proposed development. - Any applicant who is not prepared to submit a Development Appraisal for verification via an open book approach will nullify any rationale for lowering the percentage of affordable housing.
-The presumption will be that without verifiable evidence relating to site specific
+- have also been observed and further investigation of this is required before any decision on this site's suitability for further development is finalised. - As identified above there is significant strategic development proposed for Botley in the adopted Eastleigh Borough Local Plan.

-- economics, there is no justification for reducing the S.106 requirements and the scheme will be considered viable and will meet all required planning obligations. - The HNA identified a need for smaller housing to meet the needs of both first-time buyers, as well as those looking to downsize.
+Although the level of strategic development is significantly high, Botley's community has embraced it and wishes to influence how this happens, to ensure it delivers what the community has identified for its vision and objectives. - The Main Modifications (ED99) dated 19 October 2020 increased capacity on this site from 70 to 120 dwellings amending the area of the site to accommodate this increase. - To facilitate this, Eastleigh Borough Council has altered the policy criterion to support a higher density development. - Ommunity engagement has identified that the community would prefer this site to have remained at the lower level of 70 dwellings to enable the remainder of the site to have community uses.
+However, it is also recognised that the Neighbourhood Plan is limited in how it can address this issue and that the increase in dwelling numbers was found sound at examination. - Therefore within the limitations of the Neighbourhood Plan process, the opportunity is being taken to include a site-specific policy concerning site BO3. - This Neighbourhood Plan allocates two additional sites to those proposed within the Local Plan which will deliver an additional 50+ dwellings. - Allocating a cemetery on this site would allow appropriate land to be allocated and reserved therefore preventing development on other less suitable sites. - The requirement for the inclusion of community space will enhance the character of the area and will also have a positive impact on the well-being of the residents, by creating opportunities for people to participate in recreational activities which, in itself, promotes healthier lifestyles. - 97 Including this community space with an emphasis on biodiversity and wildlife will also enhance the character of the area and help to reduce any negative impacts this development may have on the local environment and on protected species and habitats. - The HNA identified a need for smaller housing to meet the needs of both first-time buyers, as well as those looking to downsize.
 By requiring this site to deliver the mix of housing identified in Policy Fourteen, it will go a long way to meeting this identified need.